Episode 130 - Arthur Christmas (Sarah Smith, 2011)

 • Attebery, Brian.
 1992.
 Strategies of Fantasy.
 Bloomington: Indiana University Press.

 • Holliday, Christopher.
 2020.
 “Between Plasticine and Pixel: Aardman’s Digital Thumbprint.”
-In Aardman Animations: Beyond Stop-Motion, edited by Annabelle Honess Roe, 223-240.
+In Aardman Animations: Beyond Stop-Motion, ed.
+Annabelle Honess Roe, 223-240.
 London: Bloomsbury.

 • Neale, Steve.
 2000.
 Genre and Hollywood.
 London: Routledge.